-The statement of reserves data and other oil and natural gas information set forth below is based on the Consolidated Report dated February 15, 2018.
-The statement is effective as of December 31, 2017 and does not include our share of Trident's oil and natural gas reserves and future net revenue.
+The statement of reserves data and other oil and natural gas information set forth below is based on the McDaniel Report dated February 14, 2019.
+The statement is effective as of December 31, 2018 and does not include our share of Trident's oil and natural gas reserves and future net revenue.
 In certain of the tables below, we have added additional notes disclosing our share of Trident's oil and natural gas reserves and future net revenue.
 This disclosure has been made separately from our own reserves data and other oil and gas information as we have no direct right or entitlement to the reserves and future net revenue of Trident.
 Readers are cautioned that our interest in Trident may be reduced in various circumstances.
-All reserves data and other oil and natural gas information with respect to our interest in Trident set forth below is dated February 12, 2018 and effective as of December 31, 2017.
+All reserves data and other oil and natural gas information with respect to our interest in Trident set forth below is dated February 8, 2019 and effective as of December 31, 2018.

-The Report of Management and Directors on Oil and Gas Disclosure in Form 51-101F3 (only with respect to the McDaniel Report and the GLJ Report) and the Reports on Reserves Data by Independent Qualified Reserves Evaluators in Form 51-101F2 are attached as Appendices A and B to this Annual Information Form.
+The Report of Management and Directors on Oil and Gas Disclosure in Form 51-101F3 (only with respect to the McDaniel Report) and the Report on Reserves Data by Independent Qualified Reserves Evaluator in Form 51-101F2 are attached as Appendices A and B to this Annual Information Form.

-The reserves data set forth below is based upon evaluations by McDaniel, GLJ and NSAI with an effective date of December 31, 2017 as contained in the Consolidated Report and Trident Report.
+The reserves data set forth below is based upon evaluations by McDaniel and NSAI with an effective date of December 31, 2018 as contained in the McDaniel Report and Trident Report.
 The reserves data summarizes the crude oil, natural gas liquids and natural gas reserves and the net present values of future net revenue for these reserves using forecast prices and costs, not including the impact of any price risk management activities.

-McDaniel, GLJ and NSAI have confirmed that their respective evaluations have been prepared in accordance with the standards contained in the COGE Handbook and the reserve definitions contained in NI 51-101 and CSA 51-324.
-We engaged McDaniel to provide an evaluation of all of our proved and proved plus probable reserves, other than those in southeast Saskatchewan, and no attempt was made to evaluate possible reserves.
-We engaged GLJ to provide an evaluation of our proved and proved plus probable reserves in southeast Saskatchewan and no attempt was made to evaluate possible reserves.
-McDaniel prepared the Consolidated Report by consolidating the properties evaluated by McDaniel in the McDaniel Report with the properties evaluated by GLJ in the GLJ Report, in each case using McDaniel's January 1, 2018 forecast prices.
+McDaniel and NSAI have confirmed that their respective evaluations have been prepared in accordance with the standards contained in the COGE Handbook and the reserve definitions contained in NI 51-101 and CSA 51-324.
+We engaged McDaniel to provide an evaluation of all of our proved and proved plus probable reserves and no attempt was made to evaluate possible reserves.
 The Trident Report was prepared for the board of directors of Trident.
 We did not participate in or consult with NSAI in connection with the preparation of the Trident Report.
 Accordingly, we have not provided a Report of Management and Directors on Oil and Gas Disclosure in Form 51-101F3 with respect to the Trident Report.

-All of the reserves specified in the Consolidated Report and the Trident Report are in Canada and, specifically, in the Provinces of Alberta, Saskatchewan and British Columbia.
+All of the reserves specified in the McDaniel Report and the Trident Report are in Canada and, specifically, in the Provinces of Alberta, Saskatchewan and British Columbia.

-We determined the future net revenue and present value of future net revenue after income taxes by utilizing the before income tax future net revenue from the Consolidated Report and our estimate of income tax.
+We determined the future net revenue and present value of future net revenue after income taxes by utilizing the before income tax future net revenue from the McDaniel Report and our estimate of income tax.
 Our estimates of the after income tax value of future net revenue have been prepared based on before income tax reserves information and include assumptions and estimates of our tax pools and the sequences of claims and rates of claim thereon.
 The values shown may not be representative of future income tax obligations, applicable tax horizon or after tax valuation.
 The after tax net present value of our oil and gas properties reflects the tax burden of our properties on a stand-alone basis.
 It does not provide an estimate of the value of us as a business entity, which may be significantly different.
-Our consolidated financial statements for the year ended December 31, 2017 should be consulted for additional information regarding our taxes.
+Our consolidated financial statements for the year ended December 31, 2018 should be consulted for additional information regarding our taxes.